-- Contact the DSL - The DSL may be required to make appropriate records available to other agencies - Information is available on the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) website: www.kscmp.org.uk

-6. Relax - Get some support for yourself
+- Contact the DSL. - The DSL may be required to make appropriate records available to other agencies. - Information is available on the Kent Safeguarding Children Multi-Agency Partnership (KSCMP) website: www.kscmp.org.uk. - 6.
+Relax - Get some support for yourself.

-Please see Appendix 4 for information about what happens once a concern sheet has been received.
+Please see Appendix 4 for information about what happens once a concern has been logged on CPOMS.